Flow-Core/Flow/README.md

 package your.package
 ```

-**Required**: One of the following functions must appear in one of the root source files:
+**Required**: One of the following functions must appear in one of the source files:
 ```
 func main() {}
 func main(Array<String> args) {}